-We will need additional funds to continue our operations and execute our business plan, including completing our current Phase 1 clinical trial, planning for required future trials and pursuing regulatory approvals in the United States, the European Union and other international markets.
+We require additional funds to continue our operations and execute our business plan, including completing our current Phase 1 clinical trial, planning for required future trials and pursuing regulatory approvals in the United States, the European Union and other international markets.
 We historically have financed our operations principally from the sale of convertible debt and equity securities.
 While we have been successful in the past in obtaining the necessary capital to support our operations and we are likely to seek additional financing through similar means, there is no assurance that we will be able to obtain additional financing under commercially reasonable terms and conditions, or at all.
-We believe that our existing cash, combined with the proceeds from the sale of the 2017 Notes and the 2018 Purchase Agreement, will be sufficient to fund our operating expenses through the third quarter of 2018.
+We believe that our existing cash, combined with the proceeds from the sale of the 2018 Notes, will be sufficient to fund our operating expenses through the second quarter of 2019.